 - A 2011 study showed an increased risk for colorectal cancer (OR = 1.39) for those with rs1801394 GG. [ref]

 - A 2014 study showed an increased risk for metabolic syndrome for those with the A66G polymorphisms and MTHFR C677T. [ref]

 - A 2014 meta-analysis showed an increased risk for congenital heart disease associated with A66G polymorphism. [ref]

-- If you have the MTRR polymorphisms and are considering supplementing with B-12, you should first read my article on COMT.
-There are four different types of B-12, and some work better than others, depending on COMT polymorphisms.
+If you have the MTRR polymorphisms and are considering supplementing with B-12, you should first read the article on COMT.
+There are four different types of B-12, and some work better than others, depending on your COMT variants.

-- If you are looking for a good adenosylcobalamin and hydroxocobalamin sublingual supplement, I like the Seeking Health brand combo Hydrox-Adeno.
+If you are looking for an adenosylcobalamin and hydroxocobalamin sublingual supplement, I like the Seeking Health brand combo Hydrox-Adeno.
 There are many good sources of methylcobalamin, and you may be able to find it at your local health food store as well.

 More to read: